ConferencingSpeech/ConferencingSpeech2021/ReadMe.md

 **Notes:**

-    1. \*.config file should replace with correct path of used waves!
+    1. \*.config file should be replaced with correct path of audio files.
     2. Training config files have been released together with challenge data.

 # Requirements